Adapted from Baking Illustrated page 100.

 This step lets the flour fully hydrate and begin to break down in a process called autolyse.
 This adds flavor and elasticity to the final dough.

-Combine the flour and water in the bowl of your stand mixer, cutting in the flour with a plastic bowl scraper until all the flour is wet.
+Combine the flour, water and yeast in the bowl of your stand mixer, cutting in the flour with a plastic bowl scraper until all the flour is wet.

 Let sit for 20 minutes in a warm room.